bocoup/jqfundamentals.com/content/javascript-basics/index.md

     log( 'First name: ' + person.firstName );
     log( 'Last name: ' + person.lastName );

-This aspect of JavaScript -- which will change in a future version of the language -- is both blessing and curse.
+This aspect of JavaScript is both blessing and curse.
 It means that objects are incredibly flexible, but it also means that there's no "privacy."
 Any code can easily overwrite the value of a property of any object to which it has access -- another reason why it's important to keep variables out of the global scope unless it's OK for other code to modify them.

 #### Object methods

-*Methods* of an object are just properties whose values are functions.
+**Methods** of an object are just properties whose values are functions.
 Let's add a `.greet()` method to our `person` object:

     var person = {
       firstName : 'Boaz',